How to Play Solitaire

 Solitaire Rules: Layout

-The tableau is the largest playing area where you make your main moves.
+The tableau is the largest playing area.
+Here you make your main moves.
 It consistsof 28 cards organized in 7 columns, where the first column contains one card, the second column contains two cards, and so on.
-Only the top card in each of the columns is face up.
-From this area, you can move any of the face-up cards to either the foundation or to another column on the tableau.
+Only the top card in each is face up.
+From this area, you can move face-up cards to either the foundation or to another column on the tableau.

 At the top right of the playing area, you will find four foundation piles.
-These are used to build sequences of cards in ascending order by suit from the ace to the king.
-The game is over when all cards from all areas are set here in four piles in ascending order by suit.
+These are used to build sequences of cards in ascending order by suit from the Ace to the King.
+The game is successfully over when all cards from all areas are set here in four piles in ascending order by suits.

-When you play the digital version of Solitaire, you don't need to lay out the cards yourself; it is done automatically.
-If you want to play Solitaire with a physical deck of cards, check out our article on how to set up Solitaire.
+In the digital version of Solitaire, you don't need to lay out the cards yourself; it is done automatically.
+If you play Solitaire with a physical deck of cards, check out our article on how to set up Solitaire

 The Objective

-The game’s objective is to build four sequences of cards, one for each suit (hearts, clubs, spades, and diamonds), in ascending order, each starting with the ace and ending with the king.
-To do this, you must move cards from the tableau piles and the waste pile to the foundation according to certain rules.
+The game’s objective is to build the four sequences of cards, one for each suit (hearts, clubs, spades, and diamonds), in ascending order, from the Ace to the King.

 Solitaire Rules: Win